VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

         At this point, the agent is ready to run.
 To use the agent, navigate to the example folder and use python to start the agent.
-The agent will then wait for a message to be published to the selected topic.
-This is done from the volttron instance on the Linux machine, either by starting\restarting MatLabAgent_v2 or by modifying it's configuration in the config store.
+The agent will then wait for a message to be published to the selected topic by the MatLab agent.

         ``cd examples\StandAloneMatLab\``